 As Eduardo was making the final fitting, a young couple walked up and the woman exclaimed how beautiful the necklace looked.
 It was me!
 I paid Eduardo the money, and we cheek kissed in the Spanish way before I departed.

 He looked at me.
 “Esta fue una reunión de corazones, si Susanna?”

 I smiled.
-“Yes Eduardo.
-It was indeed a true meeting of hearts.”
+“Yes, Eduardo.
+It was a true meeting of hearts.”

 As it turned out, this meeting was not just about Eduardo’s predicament.
 I also had been working through a rough period in my life.
-And when I later researched it, I discovered that green obsidian is a Gaia Stone and is sometimes called “The Soul of the Earth”.
+When I later researched it, I discovered that green obsidian is a Gaia Stone and is sometimes called “The Soul of the Earth”.
 It is associated with the heart chakra and is said to promote loving relationships between people.
-And it is held sacred by the Mayan people.
+Green obsidian is very sacred to the Mayan people.

 Later I had the stone mounted in a silver wire so I would wear it more often.
 Because of the special way it came to me, the green obsidian represents my love for humanity.
-And when I wear it, I feel connected to the All and loved in return.
+When I wear it, I feel connected to the All and loved in return.

 It magically found me at just the right time.
-And the messenger was Eduardo.
+The messenger was Eduardo.

 Eduardo & the Green Obsidian © Susan L Hart 2017